danikagupta/SalesCompAgentDuplicate/README.md

 The StateGraph framework automatically transitions to the node corresponding to the returned category.
 It then calls the method associated with that node.

-Why do we need both initial_classifier and main_router?
+# Why do we need both initial_classifier and main_router?

 initial_classifier: Focuses solely on classifying the user input.
 It doesn't decide what to do next.

 main_router: Takes the classification result and determines the next state in the graph.
-T

 This decouples the classification logic from the routing logic.